cmcnulty/wp-cookie-blocker/src/readme.txt

 == Description ==

-WP Cookie Blocker allows you to block unwanted cookies set by third-party plugins without modifying their code.
+Cookie Blocker allows you to block unwanted cookies set by third-party plugins without modifying their code.
 This is especially useful for GDPR compliance and privacy concerns.

 = Key Features =